Learn About the Law

 Current as of January 01, 2022 | Updated by FindLaw Staff

-(1) Each surplus line broker and every person that enters into an independent procurement for nonadmitted insurance shall remit to the division of insurance a tax on the net premiums, exclusive of sums collected to cover federal and other state taxes and examination fees, on nonadmitted insurance subject to tax under this article during the preceding reporting period as shown by the statement filed with the commissioner.
+(1) Each surplus line broker and every person that enters into an independent procurement for nonadmitted insurance shall remit to the division a tax on the net premiums, exclusive of sums collected to cover federal and other state taxes and examination fees, on nonadmitted insurance subject to tax under this article during the preceding reporting period as shown by the statement filed with the commissioner.
 The net premiums must be taxed at the rates described in section 10-5-111.5.

 (2) If a surplus line policy or independently procured policy covers an insured whose home state is Colorado, and that policy covers risks or exposures located outside of Colorado, the tax payable is computed using the allocation method contained in section 10-5-111.5.

 Cite this article: FindLaw.com - Colorado Revised Statutes Title 10.
 Insurance § 10-5-111.
-Tax on premiums - last updated January 01, 2022 | https://codes.findlaw.com/co/title-10-insurance/co-rev-st-sect-10-5-111/
+Tax on premiums--filing system--division to contract with third parties--rules--definition - last updated January 01, 2022 | https://codes.findlaw.com/co/title-10-insurance/co-rev-st-sect-10-5-111/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.